U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Does EIA publish coking coal prices?

-Average annual U.S. coking coal prices (Table ET1), in dollars per million Btu, from 1970 to most recent year available.
+- Annual U.S. coking coal prices (Table ET1), in dollars per million British thermal units (Btu), from 1970 to most recent year available

 Other FAQs about Coal

 - Does EIA have county-level energy production data?

 - Does EIA have projections for energy production, consumption, and prices for individual states?

 - From what country does the United States import the most coal?

 - How do I convert between short tons and metric tons?